TomasCajan/AirBnB-Data-Insights/README.md

 To answer this question, Alex has to use his coding and statistics skills to filter data specificaly according to his needs.

-- He has two dataframes, one containing rent prices and the other rent time periods, he firstly needs to join them together.
+- He has two dataframes, one containing rent prices and the other rent time periods, he needs to join them together first.
 - The only time data he has available are timestamps of rents, therefore he has to divide his data into months.
 - He has to filter the dataframe by location, to include only his neighborhood - Roxbury.
 - And finaly he has to visualize the pair of months, where the expected rent price is the highest.